2023 Ohio – Eastern Warblers and Spring Migrants

 Overnight: Shawnee State Park Lodge

-4. Day 4 Shawnee State Park - Shawnee State Forest
+3. Day 3 Shawnee State Park

 Overnight: Shawnee State Park Lodge